knpuniversity/rest/knpu/episode2/hateoas-installation.md

 [[[ code('27bbc09fd3') ]]]

-Now of course, my editor is angry because I'm missing my `use` statement, so I'll use a shortcut to add that, which put it at the top of this file.
+Now of course, my editor is angry because I'm missing my `use` statement, so I'll use a shortcut to add that, which puts `use` statement at the top of this file.

 So that's it.
 We're already using the `serializer` object everywhere, and now the HATEOAS library will be working with that to add these links for us.